 - 6.1 We recognise the significant impact of trauma on children/young people and families.
 We recognise that children/young people who are abused or witness violence are likely to have low self-esteem and may find it difficult to develop a sense of self-worth.
 They may feel helpless, humiliated and some sense of blame.
 Our school may be the only stable, secure and predictable element in their lives. - 6.2 We accept that the behaviour of a child/young person in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.
 We understand the need to work in a trauma-informed way with these children and their families. - 6.3 We recognise that children and young people can be at risk in a range of contexts (community, home, school, referred to as contextual safeguarding) and from their peers and not just from adults.
-We understand that all children and young people involved in child on child abuse need protection and support. - 6.4 We recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
-For example, children may feel embarrassed, humiliated, or being threatened.
-This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
-This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-We recognise how important it is that staff determine how best to build trusted relationships with children and young people which facilitate communication. - 6.5 We recognise that the fact a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-We therefore ensure that staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with trusted members of staff.
+We understand that all children and young people involved in peer-on-peer abuse need protection and support. - 6.4 Our school will support all pupils by: - ensuring the content of the curriculum includes social and emotional aspects of learning, drug, alcohol and tobacco education and relationships and sex education; - ensuring a comprehensive curriculum response to online safety, enabling children, young people and parents/carers to learn about the risks of new technologies and social media and to use these responsibly; - ensuring that child protection is included in the curriculum to help children and young people to stay safe in a range of contexts, including online, and to recognise when they do not feel safe and identify who they might or can talk to; - building resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views; - ensuring that all adults in school understand that children and young people must be taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse of any kind

-- 6.6 Our school will support all pupils by: - ensuring the content of the curriculum includes social and emotional aspects of learning, drug, alcohol and tobacco education and relationships and sex education; - ensuring a comprehensive curriculum response to online safety, enabling children, young people and parents/carers to learn about the risks of new technologies and social media and to use these responsibly; - ensuring that child protection is included in the curriculum to help children and young people to stay safe in a range of contexts, including online, and to recognise when they do not feel safe and identify who they might or can talk to; - building resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views; - ensuring that all adults in school understand that children and young people must be taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse of any kind - providing pupils with a number of appropriate adults to approach if they are in difficulties; - supporting the development of children and young people in ways that will foster security, confidence and independence; - encouraging development of self-esteem and self-assertiveness while not condoning aggression or bullying; - ensuring all staff understand their responsibility for safeguarding and know what to do if they have a concern for a child or young person's wellbeing - ensuring all staff understand their responsibility for safeguarding and know what to do if they have a concern about the behaviour of an adult - ensuring that all staff understand the additional safeguarding issues of children and young people with special educational needs and disabilities and how to address them - ensuring that all staff are aware of the early help process, and understand their role in it, including acting as the lead professional where appropriate. - liaising and working together with other support services and those agencies involved in safeguarding children and young people; - monitoring attendance patterns and reviewing and responding to them as part of welfare and protection procedures; - monitoring those who have been identified as having welfare or protection concerns and providing appropriate support; and - participating in Operation Encompass, so that we receive notification from police of domestic abuse incidents involving children (incidents in which a child was present, ordinarily resides at the incident location or with an involved party); our participation will be publicised on our website.
+- supporting all pupils to create a 'Helping Hands' with a number of appropriate adults to approach if they are in difficulties; - supporting the development of children and young people in ways that will foster security, confidence and independence; - encouraging development of self-esteem and self-assertiveness while not condoning aggression or bullying; - ensuring all staff understand their responsibility for safeguarding and know what to do if they have a concern for a child or young person's wellbeing - ensuring all staff understand their responsibility for safeguarding and know what to do if they have a concern about the behaviour of an adult - ensuring that all staff understand the additional safeguarding issues of children and young people with special educational needs and disabilities and how to address them - ensuring that all staff are aware of the early help process, and understand their role in it, including acting as the lead professional where appropriate. - liaising and working together with other support services and those agencies involved in safeguarding children and young people; - monitoring attendance patterns and reviewing and responding to them as part of welfare and protection procedures; - monitoring those who have been identified as having welfare or protection concerns and providing appropriate support; and - participating in Operation Encompass, so that we receive notification from police of domestic abuse incidents involving children (incidents in which a child was present, ordinarily resides at the incident location or with an involved party); our participation will be publicised on our website.